soney/ProgramsInformationPeople/_sources/Inheritance/inheritVarsAndMethods.rst

 "meow" instead of "mrrp", and we want the ``Cat`` class to have its own special method called ``chasing_rats``, which only ``Cat`` s have.

-To map this example onto the image, below, the smallest, yellow piece can be considered the addition of the ``chasing_rats`` method.
+To map this example onto the image, below, the smallest, yellow piece is an instance of the method ``Cat``.
 The yellow piece can then attach to the slightly larger, blue factory piece which represents the ``Cat`` class.
 The blue factory piece then attaches to the largest, red factory piece, which represents the ``Pet`` class.
-If we wanted to represent the ``Dog`` class, that might be a green factory, which looks similar to the blue factory piece, but will not fit the yellow piece since that is specific to the ``Cat`` class.
+If we wanted to represent the ``Dog`` class, that might be a green factory, which looks similar to the blue factory piece, but will not fit the yellow piece since that not an instance of the ``Cat`` class.

 .. image:: Figures/class_inheritance.png